 The entire journey around the wheel takes around ten minutes.
 We always try and ride around 5pm as the sun sets, bringing an additional romance element to the experience.

 It seems like most other guests have the same idea, too, so you may find the wait is slightly longer during these times (usually around 30 minutes).
 Although, there is often a shorter line for the fixed carts, which don’t curve and swing inside the interior curves of the loop as the wheel turns (which may be better suited to those scared of heights and falling).

 Consider extending your romantic trip to Disneyland Resort in California by staying on-site in one of the three incredible hotels.

-There’s a whole host of benefits to staying on-site at a Disneyland Resort property with a loved one during your visit including the ability to enter the parks one hour prior to the general public, and the ability to send store purchases back to your room for free – saving you from having to carry them around the park.
+There’s a whole host of benefits to staying on-site at a Disneyland Resort property during your visit, including the ability to enter the parks one hour before the general public.
+Along with the ability to send store purchases back to your room for free – saving you from having to carry them around the park.

 Nothing says we are here together than matching t-shirts and outfits; you will see that pretty much everyone does this and is classed as cool, not corny!

 You will undoubtedly get a lot of positive responses from fellow guests on your choice of t-shirt, funny or cute!
 We have seen this in various ways, from colour matching, wearing matching t-shirts or even dressing like a character together (be aware of the rules on dress up and costume while in the parks).